-Eddie Ruscha is a multi-disciplinary artist living in Los Angeles, California.
-Ruscha’s visual style is highly informed by unschooled graphic design, psychedelic album, comic and poster art, Italian interiors and fashion, as well as all manner of fine art movements in the hope of blurring the lines between them.
-He is represented by Cedric Bardawil Gallery in London, and Bale Creek Allen Gallery in Austin, Texas.
+Ruscha’s visual style is highly informed by unschooled graphic design, animation, psychedelic album, comic and poster art, Italian interiors and fashion, as well as all manner of fine art movements in the hope of blurring the lines between them.
+He is represented by Cedric Bardawil Gallery in London.

 Eddie Ruscha graduated from California Institute of Art in 1991.
 His work has been in numerous exhibitions including The London Institute, Fonds Regional d’Art Contemporain, among many others.